alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/toolbars/toolbars.md

 A <xref:Alternet.UI.Toolbar> control is "docked" along the top of its parent window.
 Use the <xref:Alternet.UI.Window.Toolbar> property to specify a toolbar associate with the window.

-The <xref:Alternet.UI.Toolbar> control allows you to create toolbars by adding
+The <xref:Alternet.UI.Toolbar> control allows you to create toolbar items by adding
 <xref:Alternet.UI.ToolbarItem> objects to a <xref:Alternet.UI.Toolbar.Items%2A> collection.
 Each
 <xref:Alternet.UI.ToolbarItem> object should have <xref:Alternet.UI.ToolbarItem.Text> or an <xref:Alternet.UI.ToolbarItem.Image> assigned,
 although you can assign both.
 The image is supplied by an associated <xref:Alternet.UI.ImageSet> component.
 At run time, you can